PHPOffice/PHPWord/docs/elements.rst

     $section->addTitle($text, [$depth]);

-Its necessary to add a title style to your document because otherwise the title won’t be detected as a real title.
+Its necessary to add a title style to your document because otherwise the title won't be detected as a real title.

 Links
 ~~~~~